 NOTE 3: For DIST = DIST_MAX, TO_CBF_GBC becomes TO_CBF_MIN.
 For the (theoretical) distance DIST = 0, TO_CBF_GBC becomes TO_CBF_MAX.

 TO_CBF_MIN and TO_CBF_MAX shall be set to the GN protocol constants itsGnCbfMinTime and itsGnCbfMaxTime, respectively.
-If DIST_MAX is not defined in the specification of GeoNetworking media-dependent functionality for the specific ITS access technology (e.g. ETSI TS 103 36-4-2 []), it shall be set to the GN protocol constant itsGnDefaultMaxCommunicationRange.
+If DIST_MAX is not defined in the specification of GeoNetworking media-dependent functionality for the specific ITS access technology, it shall be set to the GN protocol constant itsGnDefaultMaxCommunicationRange.

 Upon expiration of the timer, the GAGH of the GeoAdhoc router re-broadcasts the GBC/GAC packet.
-Before the timer expires, the GAGH may receive a duplicate of the packet from a GeoAdhoc router with a shorter timeout, i.e. with a smaller distance to the destination.
+Before the timer expires, the GAGH may receive a duplicate of the packet from a GeoAdhoc router with a shorter timeout, i.e., with a smaller distance to the destination.
 In this case, the GAGH inspects its CBF packet buffer, stops the timer and removes the GBC/GAC packet from the CBF packet buffer.

 The activity diagram of the area CBF algorithm is depicted in figure F.1 for illustration.